con-kitty/categorifier-c/README.md

 ## Separate categorization

 Compiling large functions is slow and memory intensive in most compiled languages.
-The same holds true for categorizing large function using kitty-cat, which is also both slow and memory intensive.
+The same holds true for categorizing large function using categorifier, which is also both slow and memory intensive.
 It is thus often desirable to categorize a large function in smaller chunks.
-To do so, use `Kitty.Plugin.Categorize.separately` to categorize the subparts.
-Each call to `separately` creates a `Kitty.Plugin.Category.NativeCat` instance.
+To do so, use `Categorifier.Categorize.separately` to categorize the subparts.
+Each call to `separately` creates a `Categorifier.Category.NativeCat` instance.
 For example, calling `separately` on function `f :: InputF -> OutputF` in module `M` produces `instance NativeCat C.Cat "M.f" InputF OutputF`, which contains a method `nativeK :: C.Cat InputF OutputF`.
 Then, if the plugin encounters `M.f`, it